playedonline/ruby-style-guide/README.md

     ```

   * <a name="consistent-multi-line-chains"></a>
     Adopt a consistent multi-line method chaining style.
-There are two popular
-    styles in the Ruby community, both of which are considered
-    good&mdash;leading `.` (Option A) and trailing `.` (Option B).
     <sup>[[link](#consistent-multi-line-chains)]</sup>

-      * **(Option A)** When continuing a chained method invocation on
-        another line keep the `.` on the second line.

-        ```ruby
-        # bad - need to consult first line to understand second line
-        one.two.three.
-          four

-        # good - it's immediately clear what's going on the second line
-        one.two.three
-          .four
-        ```

-      * **(Option B)** When continuing a chained method invocation on another line,
+      * When continuing a chained method invocation on another line,
         include the `.` on the first line to indicate that the
         expression continues.